unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 If the project team decides to build their project, go for it!
 Remember to keep the rest of the community informed during the project’s execution.
 Share progress, notes, demos, key milestones, screens, videos, and other markers of progress in the conversation thread for the application as the project proceeds forward.

+## Setting Milestones

+### What is a milestone and why are they important?

+Project milestones mark specific points along a project’s timeline.
+They are checkpoints that identify when key developments or groups of activities have been completed.
+Milestones are powerful because they demonstrate forward progress.
+They help you monitor deadlines and identify important dates.

+### Success Metrics

+The final milestone will need to include success metrics or ROI.
+Here are some examples based on your application type.

+- For a membership implementation: the number of members joined your through your platform.
+- For an event: the number of tickets sold.
+- For use with credentials: the number of credentials handed out.
+- For educational materials: the number of people educated.

+If you’re unsure about this then reach out to the grants administrator who can be found on the current grants committee roster.

-## Share the results, show your work
+## Final Delivery: Share the results, show your work

 When the items that were proposed in the original Grant are complete, share them!
 Share them in the application thread on Github, along with links to demos, videos, the project website, and other indicators that what was outlined in the original Grant application have been completed.
+If all in-scope items have been completed, the project is live, and the grant retrospective has been submitted, you should move on to the next step.

+Note: If the work of the grant has not been completed and delivered by one year after the conversation around the grant was initiated, the community will likely assume the grant project has been abandoned.

 ## Submit your proposal to the Unlock DAO for distribution of the Grant

 While the earlier off-chain “temperature check” indicated directional support, a formal on-chain proposal and vote for the Grant distribution (using a system like [Tally](https://www.tally.xyz/gov/unlock), for instance), will complete the Grant process.

 Create an on-chain proposal that highlights the original Grant application, shows the work that was done, formally request a Grant amount from the DAO to be paid from the Unlock DAO timelock wallet, and open the voting.
 If the vote reaches quorum and passes, the proposal will be automatically executed and the Grant will be distributed from the Unlock DAO timelock wallet to the wallet indicated in the proposal.

-## Final Delivery  -- UPDATE SECTION
-Upon completion of the grant work, Unlock will ask you to complete a grant retrospective form with feedback and learnings, as well as submit a demonstration video, a link to a live (production) implementation for review, and other completion items.
-If all in-scope items have been completed, the project is live, and the grant retrospective has been submitted, the grant payout will be initiated.

-## Grant Payments -- UPDATE SECTION
-Grant payouts are paid using UDT on the Polygon network.
-Grant payouts are delivered over a **one year vesting period** that begins vesting on the date of the grant application approval.
-When the grant work is completed, submitted, and approved, a first partial grant payout will be done by way of a "catchup" to the date of grant completion from the original grant approval date.
-The unvested balance left will be streamed between the grant completion date and one year from the grant approval date as it vests.

-Note: If the work of the grant has not been completed and delivered by one year after the grant approval date, it is assumed the grant has been abandoned.

 ### Resources